Lyme Disease Misdiagnosis

 When these familiar clues are missing, Lyme disease may be mistaken for a viral illness, stress, flu, autoimmune disease, or another common condition.

-This page explains why early Lyme disease symptoms are often missed—and when reassessment may be needed. :contentReference[oaicite:0]{index=0}
+This page explains why early Lyme disease symptoms are often missed — and when reassessment may be needed.

-What Are the Early Symptoms of Lyme Disease?
+What are the first signs of Lyme disease?

 Early Lyme disease symptoms can vary from person to person.